Ant-Ferry/bootcamp/engineering/git.md

 # Git(Hub)

 Codebase version control matters when we need to cooperate with multiple coders in a complex.
-We use GitHub to do that and we wanna do better.
+We use Git(Hub) to do that and we wanna do better.

 ## Version Control